Codecademy/component-test-setup/README.md

 ### TypeScript Usage

-`component-setup` is written in TypeScript and generally type safe.
+`component-test-setup` is written in TypeScript and generally type safe.

 - Props passed to components are typed as the component's props.
 - If a subset of required props are passed as defaults, the returned `render*` function will require only remaining required props.